iamfriedbean/redbean/README.md

    redbean -ipfile ~/.tmp/iplist.txt -ports 80,443
    redbean -ipfile ~/.tmp/iplist.txt -portsfile ~/wordlist/65k-ports.txt
    redbean -vscan -ip 192.168.0.1 -portsfile ~/wordlist/65k-ports.txt

-   redbean -ip 192.168.0.1 -vscan
+   redbean -ip 192.168.0.1 -vscan -category 6

 Note: Text file containing IP addresses or ports must only have one item per line.
-If no port is specified, it will use the default top 1K ports
+If no port is specified, it will use the default top 1K ports.
+For more info, please visit - https://github.com/iamfriedbean/Redbean.AI/

 ```